landlab/landlab/docs/source/development/practices/develop_with_git.rst

 In the app, create the merge by making a “pull request” using the button in the top right.
 The process is fairly self explanatory, and provides a preview of whether there will be any conflicts.
-Once you’ve created the merge, click through the hyperlink and merge it into the master on the website using the prominent green button.
+Once you've created the merge, click through the hyperlink and merge it into the master on the website using the prominent green button.
 On your local machine, sync your master branch to pick up the changes locally.